rancher/elemental-toolkit/docs/content/en/docs/Tutorials/trigger_upgrades_with_fleet.md

 # docker push $IMAGE
 ```

-## 3) Prepare a cOS VM
+## 3) Prepare a Elemental VM

-Download an ISO, or a qcow image from the Github artifacts of cOS.
+Download an ISO, or a qcow image from the Github artifacts of Elemental.
 Or generate an iso of the image (check [here](https://github.com/mudler/os2) for another example).

 If deploying on AWS/openstack/Cloud, use the `fleet-cloud-init.yaml` file as userdata.
 If deploying on baremetal/VMs, place `fleet-cloud-init.yaml` in `/oem` after install (or run the installer with `elemental install --cloud-init https://raw.githubusercontent.com/rancher-sandbox/cos-fleet-upgrades-sample/main/fleet-cloud-init.yaml $DEVICE`).